ItemSzop/.github/profile/README.md

-# ItemSzop - The Best Minecraft Server Shop
+# ShopMc - The Best Minecraft Server Shop

 Do you have a Minecraft server and want to earn money from it?
-ItemSzop is the perfect choice for you!
+ShopMc is the perfect choice for you!

-## Why is ItemSzop the best?
+## Why is ShopMc the best?

 - **Free**: There are no pricing plans here.
-ItemSzop is completely free, making it a strong competitor against other server shops.
+ShopMc is completely free, making it a strong competitor against other server shops.

 - **No hosting needed**: Thanks to the SaaS architecture, you don't have to worry about the technical side.
 You can also connect your own domain.